nikgrinding/AOC/AOC15/day-02/README.md

 ### Idea

-We can calaculate the surface area of each side individually and then use it to calculate the output by summing all the areas plus the minimum area among all of the sides.
+We can calculate the surface area of each side individually and then use it to calculate the output by summing all the areas plus the minimum area among all of the sides.

 ## Part 2